UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 ~~~
 {: .language-python}

-The `f.load` function reads the file as a single string, which the `json.loads()` function then turns into a dictionary, following the `json` standard.
+The `f.read` function reads the file as a single string, which the `json.loads()` function then turns into a dictionary, following the `json` standard.